Lindsay Duncan

 Lindsay Vere Duncan (born 7 November 1950) is a Scottish actress.
 She is the recipient of three BAFTA nominations and one Scottish BAFTA nomination, as well as two Olivier Awards and a Tony Award for her work on stage.

 She has starred in several plays by Harold Pinter.
 Duncan's film credits include Prick Up Your Ears (1987), The Reflecting Skin (1990), City Hall (1996), An Ideal Husband, Star Wars: Episode I – The Phantom Menace, Mansfield Park (all 1999), Under the Tuscan Sun, AfterLife (both 2003), Starter for 10 (2006), Tim Burton's Alice in Wonderland (2010), About Time (2013), Birdman (2014), and Blackbird (2019).

 Outside of stage and film, Duncan appeared as Barbara Douglas in Alan Bleasdale's critically acclaimed G.B.H.
 (1991), Servilia of the Junii on the HBO historical drama series Rome (2005–2007), Adelaide Brooke in the Doctor Who special "The Waters of Mars" (2009), Anjelica Hayden-Hoyle in the BBC Two miniseries The Honourable Woman (2014), and Lady Smallwood on BBC One's Sherlock (2014–2017).
 She also portrayed Elizabeth Longford and Margaret Thatcher in the television films Longford (2006) and Margaret (2009), respectively.

 Early life and education

 Duncan was born into a working-class family in Scotland; one parent was from Edinburgh and the other from Glasgow.
 Her father had served in the British army for 21 years before becoming a civil servant.
 Her parents moved to Leeds, then Birmingham, when she was still a child.
 She attended King Edward VI High School for Girls in Birmingham through a scholarship.

 Despite her origins, she speaks with a received pronunciation accent.
-As of 2011, her only role with a Scottish accent is AfterLife (2003).
+Roles in which she uses her Scottish accent are AfterLife (2003) and the BBC crime drama Mint.

 Duncan's father died in a car accident when she was 15.
 Her mother was affected by Alzheimer's disease and died in 1994; she inspired Sharman Macdonald to write the play The Winter Guest (1995), directed by Alan Rickman, which he later adapted as a film.